-Devastatingly, three sets of parents in Chardon and hundreds of other parents across the country in other communities don’t have these opportunities anymore.
+Devastatingly, three sets of parents in Chardon and hundreds of other parents across the country in other communities and across the globe don’t have these opportunities anymore.
 Violence stole their children way too young; a nightmare most of us only worry about became their reality.
-Every time I hear about another school shooting, my insides turn, and my heart collapses for all the people involved.
+Every time I hear about another school shooting or violence of any kind, my insides turn, and my heart collapses for all the people involved.
 More members are thrust into an unfathomable ‘me too’ club.

 One of the ways I cope with these continued tragedies is to search for displays of kindness and compassion all around me.
 Doing so fills me up, restores my faith in humanity, and inspires me to offer more of the same to others.
 Compassion and kindness is what helped our hurting town wade through the aftermath and find the strength to carry on.